 We have three houses to choose from in Cirencester:

-1 Battel Mews has two bedrooms - 1 double and 1 twin - a bathroom and an en-suite shower room, with a secret mezzanine floor with two extra beds, ideal for children and younger teenagers.
+1 Battel Mews has two bedrooms - 1 double and 1 twin - a bathroom and an en-suite shower room.

 2 Battel Mews has three bedrooms - 2 double